-This section provides a description of the actuarial assumptions and methodology used to estimate enrollment, claims, premiums, subsidies (federal APTCs/state subsidies), and state and federal funding requirements over the 10-year period for PYs 2022 - 2031 under a baseline Without Waiver scenario.
+This section provides a description of the actuarial assumptions and methodology used to estimate enrollment, claims, premiums, APTCs, and state and federal funding requirements over the 10-year period for PYs 2022 - 2031 under a baseline Without Waiver scenario.
 Further, this section provides summary estimates of the larger Without Waiver analysis found in Appendices IV and V.